jonlpersson/ed-latimore/site/_posts/2023-02-02-a-pro-boxer-tells-you-the-best-boxing-gloves-money-can-buy.md

 ![Polyurethane leather gloves](/assets/images/drafts/pu-leather-boxing-glove.jpeg "Most boxing gloves in the $100-200 range are made of PU Leather."){: width="500" height="500"}

 Polyurethane (PU) is the most common synthetic material that MMA and boxing gloves are made of these days.
-It's a cost-effective alternative to leather, has superior durability to vinyl, and provides an excellent combination of flexibility, comfort, and aesthetics.
+It’s a cost-effective alternative to leather, has superior durability to vinyl, and provides an excellent combination of flexibility, comfort, and aesthetics.

 PU gloves are lightweight, making them ideal for sparring or punching bag work.
 Furthermore, there are a wide variety of quality levels available in terms of their exact material composition; affordable budget models can be easily found while still getting the same great features as more expensive premium options.